swcarpentry/shell-novice/_episodes/01-intro.md

 > ~~~
 > {: .output}
 >
 > Usually this means that you have mis-typed the command.
+You get the same error, when you type the tool command but the tool has not been installed.
 {: .callout}